 How To Write A Killer Executive Resume?

 You are looking for a managerial role and have written a good resume, but it still sounds as if you were a graduate searching for a career start?
 Do not worry, this may happen even with a person experienced in resume writing.
-Recruiters and professional brand builders constantly emphasize that there is a big gap between what most of executive level resumes include and what they really look for.
+Recruiters and professional brand builders constantly emphasize that there is a big gap between what most executive-level resumes include and what they really look for.
 A perfect executive resume is a mixture of recruitment, branding, and marketing principles embroidered by elaborate language skills and keywords.
 With competition being so harsh, make sure your executive resume sends a clearly defined personal branding message and makes everyone sure of your unique value for the company.

-Make Hiring Managers Like You.
+Make Hiring Managers Like You

 This rule refers to both professional and personal aspects.
 Your resume is a perfect means of communication that uncovers you as a person, and as a professional, making the recruiter believe in your success.
 Try adding more personality to your resume, especially in a Professional Summary section, to draw more attention.
 If you find it hard to fine-tune your resume to the necessary level, professional resume writers may help you in finding words and descriptions that make you stand out.